 Even if Biden eventually gets around to putting the Obama-era limits back in place, the 1033 program would remain essentially intact.
 Military gear would continue to pour into local police agencies, just as it did when Obama was in the White House.

 The multiple federal flip-flops underscore the importance of putting limits on police militarization at the state and local level.
 Federal policy tends to change depending on the party in power.
 Whatever limits Biden imposes through executive order can be undone with a stroke of the next president’s pen.
 The only way to effectively end police militarization for good is permanently withdrawing the state from these federal programs.

-While the passage of AB481 wouldn’t end police militarization or stop government surveillance, it would take the first step by creating a framework for accountability and transparency for programs in California.
-It would also create a foundation for the public to stop their local police from obtaining this type of gear.
+While the passage of AB481 won’t end police militarization or stop government surveillance, it will take the first step by creating a framework for accountability and transparency for programs in California.
+It will also create a foundation for the public to stop their local police from obtaining this type of gear.

 COMMAND AND CONTROL